 Home \ Justice Courts, City / Municipal Courts & Superior Courts in Arizona

 Are you facing criminal charges before a court in Phoenix, Arizona?
 Do not hesitate to call the criminal defense lawyers at Orent Law Offices for immediate assistance.
-With over 30 years of experience representing clients in courts across Arizona, our team knows what it will take to secure the best possible outcome in your case.
+With over 33 years of experience representing clients in courts across Arizona, our team knows what it will take to secure the best possible outcome in your case.
 We offer a free consultation, so call us today at (480) 656-7301 to schedule a time to discuss your case.

 For those not working in the legal profession, the Arizona court system can seem confusing.
 This is because the courts often have multiple levels, and some may be limited in the types of cases they can hear.